Are you looking for a quick and simple way to add Google Analytics to your WooCommerce store?

 There are several ways you can track your WooCommerce store in Google Analytics.
 But the easiest method is by using MonsterInsights.

-It seamlessly integrates with WooCommerce and you can set up tracking with just a few clicks.
+The plugin seamlessly integrates with WooCommerce, and you can set up tracking with just a few clicks.
 You don’t have to edit any code or hire a developer.

 Step 1: Install and Activate MonsterInsights Plugin